-- 10.2.1 |CDM project and CPAs for conversion of issued CERs to GSVERs, shall, upon completing the procedure outlined in para 10.1 |above take note of the followsing additional below steps; - a.
+- 10.2.1 |CDM project and CPAs for conversion of issued CERs to GSVERs, upon completing the procedure outlined in para 10.1 |above follows below steps; - a.
 Project, CPAs transfers the issued CERs, to the Gold Standard Swiss CDM Registry Account - b.
-Gold Standard retires the transferred CERs and the associated labels - Gold Standard issues an equivalent number of GSVERs to the project in the Impact Registry, after payment of the relevant fee and retirement of the CERs
+Gold Standard retires the transferred CERs and the associated labels - c.
+Gold Standard issues an equivalent number of GSVERs to the project in the Impact Registry, after payment of the relevant fee and retirement of the CERs